The new US$15 Raspberry Pi Zero 2 W is five times faster

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-The rest of the specs have been left untouched, which is what you would expect for a US$15 computer.
-There are 512 MB of RAM available, two Micro-USB ports (one for data, one for power), a Mini-HDMI port, a MIPI camera interface (CSI), and a MicroSDHC slot.
-The Wi-Fi connection should see an improvement thanks to the new enclosure which improves RF compliance, but is still only capable of Wi-Fi 4 (802.11n).
+The remaining specifications are typical for a computer at this price point (US$15), including 512 MB of RAM, two Micro-USB ports (one for data, one for power), a Mini-HDMI port, a MIPI camera interface (CSI), and a microSDHC slot.
+The Wi-Fi connection may see improvements due to the new enclosure enhancing RF compliance, though it remains limited to Wi-Fi 4 (802.11n).

 About Liam Alexander Colman